 Each ADS represents four ordinary shares.

 The accompanying notes are an integral part of these consolidated financial statements.

-JINKOSOLAR HOLDING CO., LTD. CONSOLIDATED STATEMENTS OF COMPREHENSIVE INCOME FOR THE YEARS ENDED DECEMBER 31, 2019, 2020 AND 2021
+JINKOSOLAR HOLDING CO., LTD. CONSOLIDATED STATEMENTS OF COMPREHENSIVE INCOME FOR THE YEARS ENDED DECEMBER 31, 2020, 2021 AND 2022 (In thousands, unless otherwise indicated)